2021–22 FA Trophy

 The 2021–22 FA Trophy (known for sponsorship reasons as the Buildbase FA Trophy) was the 53rd season of the FA Trophy, an annual football competition for teams at levels 5-8 of the English National League System.
 The competition consisted of three qualifying rounds, and seven proper rounds.
 Teams from level 8 entered into the first qualifying round and second qualifying round, level 7 into the third qualifying round, level 6 (the National League North and National League South) into round 2, and level 5 (the National League) into round 3.

 All matches were in a single-match knockout format, with the winner decided by penalties if the match was drawn after 90 minutes, apart from the Final where the winner was decided by extra-time and penalties if the match was drawn.
 This was the same format as the 2020–21 season which was a change from previous seasons where replays were used and where the semi-finals were scheduled as two-legged.

 Calendar

 The calendar for the 2021-22 Buildbase FA Trophy, as announced by The Football Association.

-First Round Qualifying
+First round qualifying

 The draw for the first qualifying round was made on 9 July 2021.
 The round included 38 teams from tier 8, the lowest tier in the competition.

-Second Round Qualifying
+Second round qualifying

 The draw for the second qualifying round was made on 9 July 2021, and saw 119 clubs from tier 8 joining the 19 winners from the first qualifying round.

-Third Round Qualifying
+Third round qualifying

 The draw for the third qualifying round was made on 11 October 2021, and saw 87 clubs from tier 7 joining the 69 winners from the second qualifying round.